Shreyasramakrishna90/starter-academic/content/project/proj3/index.md

 ---
-title:  Research Horizontal - Design-Time Assurance Case for Autonomous Systems
+title:  Development of Assurance Case for design-time safety assurance
 summary: System-level Assurance Case has become a critical requirement of the regulatory acceptance.
-However, problems such as human relaiance, lack of automation and design procedure makes it challanging to desgin a robust assurance case.
+However, problems such as human relaiance, lack of automation and design procedure makes it challenging to design a robust assurance case.
 tags:
 - old